Skip to content

 Is 1 cup always 240g?

-No. 1 cup is always the same volume (237 ml, often rounded to 240 ml), but the weight depends entirely on the ingredient's density.
-A cup of flour weighs 125g, while a cup of honey weighs 340g.
-This is why recipes must specify which ingredient or use weight measurements.
+No. 1 cup is always the same volume (237 ml, often rounded to 240 ml), but the weight depends entirely on what you're measuring.
+A cup of flour weighs 125g; a cup of honey weighs 340g.
+That's why recipes need to specify the ingredient — or just use weight measurements.

 Can I use these conversions for any flour or sugar brand?

 Yes.
-Standard all-purpose flour and granulated sugar are consistent enough across brands that 125g and 200g respectively are reliable.
-Specialty flours (gluten-free, oat, almond) can vary by 5-10%, so if you're using them frequently, weigh once and mark your measuring cup.
+Standard all-purpose flour and granulated sugar are consistent enough across brands that 125g and 200g are reliable numbers.
+Specialty flours (gluten-free, oat, almond) can vary by 5-10%, so if you're using them a lot, weigh once and mark your measuring cup.

 What if my recipe lists both cups and grams?

 Trust the grams.
-Some recipe authors provide both for accessibility, but if they don't match these conversions, the author intended the gram measurement.
-Convert the cups to grams using your ingredient's density and compare—if they're significantly different, the author may have made an error.
+Some authors include both for accessibility, but if they don't match, go with the gram measurement — that's what the author actually intended.
+If the two are significantly different, the author may have made an error.

 Do I need to adjust these conversions for high altitude cooking?